steilerDev/ci-rebuild-icps/CONTRIBUTING.md

 External PRs should therefore target the dev branch.
 This will trigger unit tests, which need to pass, in order for merging to be considered.
 Every push to the `dev` branch will trigger a pre-release to the `nightly` channel on DockerHub and npm through [semantic-release](https://github.com/semantic-release/semantic-release).

 Once the `dev` branch has reached a certain stage, changes can be staged for release on the `beta` channel.
 This happens through a Pull Request against the `beta` branch.
-This will trigger more thorough checks, including building all assets necessary for production release, as well as E2E and API tests.
+This will trigger more thorough checks, including building all assets necessary for release, as well as E2E and API tests.
 Once the pull request has been merged, [semantic release](https://github.com/semantic-release/semantic-release) will perform a release to the `beta` channel on DockerHub and npm.

 In order to run a production release, a PR against the main branch is required - triggering the same sanity checks as the `beta` branch.
 After passing and merging, a production release will deploy the artifacts to DockerHub, npm and also update documentations.